JimTsesm/MobilityDB-Azure/README.md

 # Self-scalable Moving Object Databases on the Cloud: MobilityDB and Azure

-This work has been performed during the 4rth semester of my MSc in Big Data Management and Analytics and it consists the product of my master's thesis. <br>
-The repository includes the detailed report of this master's thesis.
+This work has been performed during the 4rth semester of my MSc in Big Data Management and Analytics and it consists the product of my master's thesis. <br> The repository includes a detailed report.

 ## Abstract
 PostgreSQL is one of the most promising and quickly evolving Relational database management systems.
 Being a fully extensible system, there are plenty of projects that build functionalities on top of PostgreSQL.
-MobilityDB is such a tool that enables users to efficiently store, manage and query moving object data, such as data produced by fleets of vehicles. <br>
+MobilityDB is such a tool that enables users to efficiently store, manage and query moving object data, such as data produced by fleets of vehicles. <br><br>
 Living in the era of Big Data technologies and cloud computing, it is vital for cutting-edge database management systems to provide cloud native solutions that allow data processing at scale.
-Citus is such a tool that transforms any PostgreSQL server into a distributed database, without preventing any PostgreSQL native functionality.<br>
+Citus is such a tool that transforms any PostgreSQL server into a distributed database, without preventing any PostgreSQL native functionality.<br><br>
 Deploying a MobilityDB cluster using Citus on the cloud is rather a simple task.
 It requires deep knowledge of handling the provided infrastructure, configuring the network between the machines as well as time and effort to learn and manage the peculiarities of each cloud provider.
 In addition, maintaining a scalable system requires continuous monitoring of several factors and metrics that depict the performance of the system.
-Such a task implies repeating human effort that is sometime prone to errors.<br>
+Such a task implies repeating human effort that is sometime prone to errors.<br><br>
 In this work, we aim to target the aforementioned challenges by introducing automation to the rolling out process of a MobilityDB cluster on Microsoft Azure as well as to partially automate the management and maintenance of the deployed solution.
-Moreover, we provide a tool, called autoscaler, that is capable of automatically monitoring the database cluster, analyzing the collected performance metrics and making decisions that adapt the size of the cluster, according to the measured workload.<br>
+Moreover, we provide a tool, called autoscaler, that is capable of automatically monitoring the database cluster, analyzing the collected performance metrics and making decisions that adapt the size of the cluster, according to the measured workload.<br><br>
 To assess the performance of our solution, we perform several experiments that combine two different benchmarks, namely BerlinMOD and Scalar benchmarks.
 The first provides a synthetic dataset that simulates the behavior of moving vehicles